tfzhang006/paper-reading/Hierarchical Human Parsing with Typed Part-Relation Reasoning Wenguan.md

 	- Compositional: $F(h_u) = h_u \odot att_v([h_u])$. $att_v([h_u])$ is consistent for each sub-node of $v$, and is implemented by concatenation and convolution.
 	- Dependency: $F(h_u) = F^{cont}(h_u) \odot att_{u,v}(F^{cont}(h_u))$. $att_{u,v}(F^{cont}(h_u))$ is specific for each sibling of $u$, but is computed on all siblings(soft-max). $F^{cont}$ collects context from original image feature in a non-local manner.
 - Iterative inference.
 	- Message function.
-Aggregation information from all edge embedding
+Aggregating information from all edges which is directed to a node to form a message.
 	- Node update function.
+Updating state of the node by fusing message and node embedding in last iteration through a convGRU module.
+- Readout.
 ## Evaluation

 ## Conclusion